GeekyAnts/vue-native-website/src/docs/icons.md

 ## Icon images

-If you know how to use the react-native `<Image>` component this will be a breeze.
+If you know how to use the React Native `<Image>` component this will be a breeze.

 ```html
 <template>